starkinfra/sdk-python/README.md

 ### Create Issuing Cards

-You can create boletos to charge customers or to receive money from accounts you have in other banks.
+You can issue cards with specific spending rules to make purchases.

 ```python
 # coding: utf-8